geminiplanetimager/gpi_pipeline/documentation/ifs/fieldofview.rst

 For pipeline processed outputs as of 2014A, for datacubes that have been processed by the 'Rotate North Up' primitive,  the north angle is offset by -1.00±0.03 degrees.
 A future version of the pipeline will compensate for this offset.

 Distortion is small, with an average positional residual of 0.26 pixels over the field of view, and can be corrected using a 5th order polynomial.
+See the :ref:`CorrectDistortion` primitive.

 Polarimetry vs Spectral Modes
 --------------------------------